 Did you know that fish used to be shipped to restaurants in waxed boxes filled with ice instead of in EPS or extruded polystyrene foam (commonly known as the trademarked term Styrofoam) along with cold packs?
 The change to foam was to lower shipping weight and associated costs.
 The problem is that EPS foam is hard to recycle and lasts 500 years in the landfill, and cold packs are not recyclable.

-When James sat down with The Ritz-Carlton’s Chef Michael Rotondo to discuss the problem of how to properly handle all those foam boxes so they could be repurposed by Recology SF and not take up precious space in the trash steam, the conversation turned to how fish used to be shipped in the past.
+When James sat down with The Ritz-Carlton’s Chef Michael Rotondo to discuss the problem of how to properly handle all those foam boxes (so they can be repurposed by Recology SF and not take up precious space in the trash steam), the conversation turned to how fish used to be shipped in the past.
 This prompted Chef Rotondo to call the hotel’s main West Coast fish supplier to request an end to foam boxes.
 Now fish arrives at The Ritz-Carlton in San Francisco in compostable waxed boxes with ice.
-It’s one way the hotel is reducing waste, and moving towards zero waste.
+It’s one way the hotel is reducing waste, and moving towards Zero Waste.

 We learned of a similar story about food sourcing when Great Forest helped to judge the inaugural HANYC Sustainability Awards in 2014.
 The culinary director at the Waldorf Astoria in New York started ordering pineapples without heads because they were smaller.
 Eight pieces of headless pineapples could fit in each shipping carton instead of six regular pineapples.
 The hotel’s kitchen reported that it was able to reduce its fresh waste by 1.1 ton throughout the year.

 When James explained to the pastry staff at The Ritz-Calton that clean, dry film plastic, including all the overwrap pastry operations use, could be recycled in San Francisco if they followed a simple 3 step process, the entire crew embraced the idea.